brunaqmw/Airbnb-San-Francisco-Private-Rooms/README.md

 Let's find out what varibles can help us discover which neighborhood in San Francisco has the best(according to considerations above) private rooms to rent!

-This research aims to help tourists decide which neighborhood in San Francisco has the best private rooms to rent.yn The data was obtained from Kaggle, including 16 variables and 7834 observations.
+This research aims to help tourists decide which neighborhood in San Francisco has the best private rooms to rent.
+The data was obtained from Kaggle, including 16 variables and 7833 observations.
 After data cleaning there are 7 variables and 2064 abservations.
-Variables considerated were: Neighborhood, Price, reviews_per_month, reviews_total, availability_365,  minimum_nights and calculated_host_listings_count.
+Variables considered were: Neighborhood, Price, reviews_per_month, reviews_total, availability_365,  minimum_nights and calculated_host_listings_count.

 Files included were: listings.xlsx, PrivateRooms.csv, PrivateRooms.xlsx, reviews.csv